 Portable shaving stands were smaller, often only 18 inches high.
 They had a mirror and limited storage for the razor and other items a gentleman would need for grooming.
 The portable shaving stand could be held on a lap or placed on a table, dresser, or desk to facilitate shaving.

-Antique stands are wonderful accents for bedroom or bathroom.
-They don't take up much space and add vintage charm where ever you put them.
+Antique stands are wonderful accents for your bedroom or bathroom.
+They don't take up much space and will immediately add a historic charm where ever you put them.
 You can easily use one to display an antique collection such as:

 - Hat pins

 They can also be used in other rooms as plant stands and small side tables.
 In fact, they are perfect for displaying any small items that you might want to showcase.